YoungGunsHackathon/MyiMatcher/README.md

 # Key Features
   - Matching engine using advanced AI technologies.
-  - Seemless experience of connecting with other people.
+  - Seamless experience of connecting with other people.
   - Get introduced with other interesting event attendees with common interests.

 # Usage